pfgithub/threadclient/README.md

 -   old.reddit is missing many features including
     -   the ability to collapse a comment from anywhere in a comment (I have a [userscript](https://github.com/pfgithub/customizations/blob/master/userscripts/reddit/userscript.user.js) to add this)
-    -   richtext comments (wip in threadreader)
     -   sidebar widgets
+    -   profile pictures
+    -   replying with richtext (TODO in threadreader)
     -   removal reasons (TODO in threadreader)
-    -   adding flairs to posts before posting and submission guidelines (TODO in threadreader)
 -   old.reddit takes a while to go back/forwards in the browser, so you have to use tabs instead
 -   threadreader has dark mode support